abhishekkg-in/SecureFileShare/readme.md

 SecureFileShare is a secure and user-friendly file-sharing platform that ensures data integrity and privacy.
 This project provides encrypted file uploads, role-based access control, and seamless authentication and authorization features to protect user information and facilitate secure file sharing.

+## Demo Video
+Watch the demo video to see SecureFileShare in action:
+<video src="./SecureFileShare/demo.mp4" controls width="600"></video>

 ## Features

 ### Frontend: